SuperMHP/StelLens/readme.md

 ###### Tips (Conflict check)

+In `./metadata/others`, several files provide exact training and testing data details.

-In `./metadata/others`, there are two files showing the RA/DEC coordinates of training and test samples, respectively.
-Users can provide test samples freely, but it is recommended that they be at least 10 arcminutes away from any training sample to training avoid information leakage.
+  `'train_ra_dec.txt'` and `'test_ra_dec.txt'` show the RA/DEC coordinates of training and test samples, respectively.
+Users can provide test samples freely, but it is recommended that they be at least 10 arcminutes away from any training sample to avoid information leakage.

+  `'training.csv'` and `'evaluation.csv'` further show corresponding matched HST and SDSS sample observation IDs for training and testing, respectively. `'sdss.csv'` and `'hst.csv'` provide downloading URLs for each ID.

 #### Inference